-This document outlines a) the systems in place to prevent the clinician from needing to cross over to the client’s space, b) the potential reasons why it would be very helpful for the clinician to cross over to the client’s space, and c) the extra safety precautions our staff would take should this situation arise.
+This document outlines a) the systems in place to prevent the staff from needing to cross over to the client’s space, b) the potential reasons why it would be very helpful for the staff to cross over to the client’s space, and c) the extra safety precautions our staff would take should this situation arise.
 Please read this carefully and let us know if you have any questions.
 When you sign this document, it will be an official agreement between us.
-If you choose not to sign this document, then the circumstances under which a clinician would cross over to the client’s side would be limited solely to life-threatening circumstances.
+If you choose not to sign this document, then the circumstances under which a staff member would cross over to the client’s side would be limited solely to life-threatening circumstances.

-Systems in place to prevent the clinician from needing to cross over to the client’s space:
+Systems in place to prevent staff from needing to cross over to the client’s space:

-1) The clinician sets up everything needed on the client side before they arrive for their session, including clinical and sanitation-related materials (e.g., tissues, hand sanitizer, trash can).
+1) The staff sets up everything needed on the client side before they arrive for their session, including work and sanitation-related materials (e.g., tissues, hand sanitizer, trash can).

 2) Each office space has been fitted with a high-quality sound system that allows ease of verbal communication across the glass partition.
 Conversation can be held at normal and natural volumes and tones.

-3) The technology on the client’s side (i.e., the laptop and iPad) are remotely controlled by the clinician from the clinician’s side.
+3) The technology on the client’s side (i.e., the laptop and iPad) are remotely controlled by the staff from their side.
 The child’s tasks during an evaluation (e.g., pulling out a numbered envelope from a bin; inserting a USB key into their laptop) are designed to be feasible given their age and developmental level.

 4) The WCP team has developed systems to support behavioral management across the glass partition, including incorporation of visuals (e.g., whiteboards, laptops, iPads), expertise in verbally managing the multiple demands placed on a client, and use of external rewards when appropriate.
-We also make sure to provide the right number of breaks for a child, including the option to go outside with the clinician (maintaining 6 feet social distancing, with masks on).
+We also make sure to provide the right number of breaks for a child, including the option to go outside with staff (maintaining 6 feet social distancing).

 5) The WCP team has agreed that one option is to invite the client’s parents into the client’s testing space should behavioral support be needed.
 The office has ample room on a couch behind the client so that the parent can be an unobtrusive as possible.

-Potential reasons why it would be very helpful for the clinician to cross over to the client’s space:
+Potential reasons why it would be very helpful for the staff to cross over to the client’s space:

 1) The client is having challenges staying on task despite the use of our normal repertoire of behavioral management strategies across the glass partition.
 Entering the client side, even briefly, could support the child’s ability to re-focus.

-Extra safety precautions taken by clinicians should they choose to enter the client’s side:
+Extra safety precautions taken by staff should they choose to enter the client’s side:

 1) Wash or sanitize their hands.